Frequently asked questions

 The best way to book is either to email or pick up the phone so we can talk through the project requirements and offer the right solution.
 We’ll need to know exact details of your location so we can check whether there are any airspace restrictions – you can do this by sending us a post code and google earth link and we will do the rest.

-We’ll pencil in a booking as soon as you call but to firm it up we ask for a deposit and acceptance of our standard T&Cs.
+To firm up a booking we ask for a deposit and acceptance of our standard T&Cs.

 What do I get when I hire you?